tincho/CakePHP-GoogleDrive/README.md

 - Vendor/google-api-php-client holds Google API PHP client provided by Google, with some minor tweaks
 - Controller/Component/GoogleApiComponent.php contains the abstraction component...
 - Controller/sample-BibliotecaController.php contians the controller which uses the Component, to use as example
+- Console/Command/DriveShell.php contains a Cake CLI utility used to batch upload lots of files

 # Config